waslleysouza/face_recognition_api/README.md

 ### OPERATIONS

-1) /face/add: Add a new faces to the model
+1) /face/add: Add new faces to the model
 2) /face/classify: Execute the face recognition
 3) /face/restart: Reload the model
 4) /face/train: Train the model with new faces